How to plant Lavender

 Planting Guides: Soil Preparation

 I hope you enjoyed this transcript.
+Thank you for likes, shares and comments.

 Let me know your favorite lavender plants, how to plant them and also where you find them.
 Thank you!